 Therefore, Aegon V the Unlikely and Rhaegar Targaryen are two “dragons” heralded by a tragedy.
 Why is this important?
 Many have, as we know, tried to awaken the dragons from stone, and many have failed.
 We believe a “true dragon” has the ability to do so, but only under the right circumstances.
 Death of Aegon the Unlikely and his son, and heir, Duncan the Small, enabled the Mad King Aerys to ascend the throne, which lead to familiar sequence of the events that consequently spawned Daenerys Targaryen and Jon Snow.
 Therefore, being a “true dragon” is only one condition met.
 In order to give the birth to a dragon (mythical creature), according to the prophecy, one has to perform a sacrifice under the bleeding star.

-SIMILARITIES BETWEEN JON SNOW AND DAENERYS TARGARYEN
+SIMILARITIES AND DIFFERENCES BETWEEN JON SNOW AND DAENERYS TARGARYEN

 Jon Snow and Daenerys Targaryen are, following this analogy, also “dragons” born amidst a tragedy, from the deaths of Targaryen King/Prince soon to be the King, but this time born around the same time, unlike in earlier examples.
 Both Jon and Dany are stranded in different parts of the world, going through hell, unable to directly participate in the events taking place in Westeros.
 However, they are privy to certain events that are of greater importance to the whole picture and end goal: Daenerys is (a) grooming the dragons that have not been seen in centuries and no one believes in; Jon is (a) in the possession of an albino direwolf, a creature also not seen in ages; (b) a warg; and (c) fighting the White Walkers that were not seen in 8000 years and again, creatures, needless to say, no one believes in.